jonathangomz/mathematical-methods/README.md

 Author: Jonathan Gómez
 Proyect's name: Some methods and more stuff

-Note: Im a fucking programming lml 8)
+Note: Im a fucking programmer lml 8)